 Steven Universe Challenges Gender Roles

 One way that Sugar challenges gender roles is to have all the superheroes, with the exception of Steven, be female.
 While the gems are genderless, they all resemble females in one way or another and they are constantly referred to with the pronouns she and her.
-While there are many female superheroes out there, they are most seen alongside other male superheroes.
+While there are many female superheroes out there, they are mostly seen alongside other male superheroes.
 In contrast, the gems are only seen with the "female" heroes throughout the series and there is no mention of a male gem in Homeworld.

 Another way that Sugar challenges gender roles, which is by far the most iconic challenge to gender roles, is the wedding of Ruby and Sapphire.
 The reason for this is because of the way Ruby and Sapphire are dressed.
 Ruby, even though resembling a female, is more of a masculine gem who wears male-styled clothing, while Sapphire is a more feminine gem who is always seen wearing a dress.